Production multitenancy

 project_idin their capability labels; the dispatcher matches tasks against those labels.
 A healthcare worker is unreachable from a finance task.
 Example 26 ships the dispatch matcher; Example 33 ships the full integration. - Per-CLI workload identity.
 Each agent run has a verifiable, scoped identity — not a shared

 OPENAI_API_KEYlifted from the parent process. - Vault-backed credentials.
-Sagewai resolves secrets from HashiCorp Vault, AWS Secrets Manager, AgentCore Identity, or the encrypted built-in store at the moment of need, not at process start.
+Sagewai resolves secrets from HashiCorp Vault or the encrypted built-in store.
+(Additional backends such as AWS Secrets Manager are on the roadmap.)

 - Every secret-injection event is in the audit log.
 The admin Audit view records cascade resolutions, identity revocations, and pool resets.
 Compliance reads the trail directly.